danlee0528/CSSS-Fall-2020-Hackathon/README.md

 2. python3 python_org_search.py

 # Case Studies
-- The current version of the program is given pre-defined options to fill their appointment form.
-To make the program more robust, it is highly recommended to design a GUI or website-like form for users to choose their preferences of services, dates and etc.
+- The current version of the program is given a set of pre-defined options to fill an appointment form.
+To make the program more robust, it is highly recommended to design a GUI or website-like form for users to select their preferences of services, dates and etc.

 # Demo Video
  - <a href="https://youtu.be/g5R9PTZOnxY">Youtube</a>